Indexed word limits

 - You can create a search field that applies an MD5 hash to the value.
 Users submit the full text version of the search term, which is converted to the 32-character MD5 hash value and submitted to the search engine for processing.

-The Experience Analytics search engine indexes blocks of text yet provides mechanisms for how special characters are treated.
+The Tealeaf search engine indexes blocks of text yet provides mechanisms for how special characters are treated.
 Hyphens in session data can be treated in multiple ways.

 For example, the term